Had an issue with

 App & social: You can manage basics in the app and flag issues on social, but always submit via phone/form/email so it’s officially ticketed.

-Pro tip: Ask for a case/reference ID and note the agent’s name.
-Keep all replies in one email thread for easier tracking.
+Tip: Ask for a case/reference ID and note the agent’s name.
+Keep all replies in one email thread where possible.

 What happens after you submit a complaint to Aunt Betty?